Oort constants: Measurements

 This value of Ω corresponds to a period of 226 million years for the sun's present neighborhood to go around the Milky Way.
-However, the time it takes for the Sun to go around the Milky Way (a galactic year) may be longer because (in a simple model) it is circulating around a point further from the centre of the galaxy where Ω is smaller (see Sun#Orbit in Milky Way).
+However, the time it takes for the Sun to go around the Milky Way (a galactic year) may be longer because (in a simple model) it is circulating around a point further from the centre of the galaxy where Ω is smaller (see Sun#Motion).

 The values in km s−1 kpc−1 can be converted into milliarcseconds per year by dividing by 4.740.
 This gives the following values for the average proper motion of stars in our neighborhood at different galactic longitudes, after correction for the effect due to the Sun's velocity with respect to the local standard of rest:

 The motion of the sun towards the solar apex in Hercules adds a generally westward component to the observed proper motions of stars around Vela or Centaurus and a generally eastward component for stars around Cygnus or Cassiopeia.
 This effect falls off with distance, so the values in the table are more representative for stars that are further away.
 On the other hand, more distant stars or objects will not follow the table, which is for objects in our neighborhood.
-For example, Sagittarius A*, the radio source at the centre of the galaxy, will have a proper motion of approximately Ω or 5.7 mas/y southwestward (with a small adjustment due to the Sun's motion toward the solar apex) even though it is in Sagittarius.
+For example, Sagittarius A*, the radio source at the centre of the galaxy, will have a proper motion of approximately Ω or 5.7 mas/y (or ~1.6° per million years) southwestward (with a small adjustment due to the Sun's motion toward the solar apex) even though it is in Sagittarius.
 Note that these proper motions cannot be measured against "background stars" (because the background stars will have similar proper motions), but must be measured against more stationary references such as quasars.